-If you are an entrepreneur or small business owner, chances are that your plate is extremely full.
-Many innovative and driven business owners must wear many hats, which creates a risk of putting all of their eggs in one basket.
-While this strategy can work for prolonged periods, all the eggs break if the basket is ever dropped.
+If you are an entrepreneur or small business owner, chances are that your plate is full.
+Many innovative and driven business owners must wear many hats.
 A new study entitled 2015 MassMutual Business Owner Perspectives notes that the majority of small businesses are not optimally prepared to mitigate the impact of many unexpected events that may suddenly arise.
 Although the study revealed that many business owners view protecting their business against potential risks as important, the majority of small business owners spend almost all of their time working for their business instead of work on their business.
 This allocation of time often is dictated by the demands of the business but leaves business owners without important long-range planning.

 Determining the Value of a Small Business

 Calculation of the worth of a business only appeared to be an issue of moderate importance to those who participated in the study.
 During the preceding three years, slightly over half of the respondents indicated that they had a business valuation performed.
 Those individuals who considered this an important issue tended to focus on the financial success of the company rather than mitigating risk and a source of family support after selling the business.
 Even among business owners that conducted an analysis of the value of their business during the preceding three years, one in three did not work with a CPA or other financial professional.
 Rather, these business owners performed the analysis on their own.
 A reliable business valuation should be more than a “guesstimate.”